-You may be given activated charcoal while en route to help absorb the medication and alleviate your symptoms.
+They may give you activated charcoal while en route to help absorb the medication and alleviate your symptoms.

-When you arrive at the hospital or emergency room, your doctor may pump your stomach to remove any remaining medication.
+When you arrive at the hospital or emergency room, a doctor may pump your stomach to remove any remaining medication.
 If you’re agitated or hyperactive, they may administer benzodiazepines to sedate you.

-Once your symptoms had subsided and your body is stable, you may be required to stay in the hospital for observation.
+Once your symptoms have subsided and your body is stable, you may be required to stay in the hospital for observation.

 Once the excess medication is out of your system, you’ll most likely make a full recovery.

-Adderall should only be taken under medical supervision.
+Adderall and Adderall XR should only be taken under medical supervision.
 To avoid an accidental overdose, never take more than your prescribed dose.
 Don’t adjust it without your doctor’s approval.

 Using Adderall without a prescription or mixing Adderall with other drugs can be extremely dangerous.
 You can never be sure how it may interact with your individual body chemistry or other medications or drugs you’re taking.

-If you do choose to misuse Adderall recreationally or mix it with other substances, keep your doctor informed.
-They can help you understand your individual risk of interaction and overdose, as well as watch for any changes to your overall health.
+If you do choose to misuse Adderall without a prescription or mix it with other substances, keep a doctor informed.
+They can help you understand your individual risk of interaction and overdose.
+They can also watch for any changes to your overall health.